DEAR LITTLE HILL

 Methods: photo documentation, participatory presence

-Chinatown holds deep legacies of activism and art but, as in many places globally, queer histories here have often been under-told or erased.
-The challenge was how to document the first Pride procession and festival in ways that honor community voices, intergenerational connections, and embodied joy for both the present and for the future.
+Background: Chinatown holds deep legacies of activism and art but, as in many places globally, queer histories here have often been under-told or erased.
+Our partner organizations wanted to document the event in ways that honor community voices, intergenerational connections, and embodied joy for both the present and for the future.

-Drawing from visual ethnography as embodied, sensory, and relational, the photography process emphasized:
+Approach: Drawing from visual ethnography as embodied, sensory, and relational, the photography process emphasized minimal staging, attention to joy, dignity, and co-creation.

 Cultural Visibility: Images made queer Chinatown histories visible—contributing to resisting erasure.